Welcome to Artist in Residence Trail Tasmania (AIRTT)!

 Vibrant Communities – ideal for representing the people, communities, farms, business, shacks and villages, towns and cities of Tasmania.

-Waters of Life – taking inspiration from the beautiful Tasmanian waterways and coastlines, flora and flora, activities such as fishing and paddling.
+Waters of Life – taking inspiration from the beautiful Tasmanian waterways and coastlines, flora and fauna, activities such as fishing and paddling.

-Wildlife Wonders – celebrating the diverse and captivating wildlife of Tasmania.
+Wildlife Wonders – celebrating the diverse and captivating wildlife, the flora and fauna, of Tasmania.

-Mountain Inspirations – showcasing the magnificence of the ever present Tasmanian mountains and highlands.
+Mountain Inspirations – showcasing the magnificence of the ever present Tasmanian mountains and highlands, this can also include the flora and fauna.

 Works can be representative to abstract to graphical and anything in between.
 We do welcome Artist Statements and information about works as well.
 Sending in these details is optional.